Genicular Nerve Block & Radiofrequency Ablation (GNRFA)

 - Need pain relief before or after knee surgery

-To see if the two-part genicular nerve block with radiofrequency ablation procedure is the right option for you, request an appointment online or call one of our five locations: Abingdon, Bristol – Hospital, Bristol Midway, Colonial Heights, or Johnson City.
+To see if the two-part genicular nerve block with radiofrequency ablation procedure is the right option for you, request an appointment online or call one of our four locations: Abingdon, Bristol – Hospital, Bristol Midway, or Johnson City.